23xvx/Termux-Ubuntu-Installer/README.md

 ### Termux Ubuntu Installer
- A script to install Ubuntu Lunar (23.04) in Termux with different desktops, including GNOME , XFCE and MATE desktop .
+ <p>A script to install Ubuntu Lunar (23.04) in Termux with different desktops,
+ including GNOME , XFCE and MATE desktop . </p>
+ <p>Also, it provides different desktop with cutom theme.</p>
 - Sources from [Ubuntu](https://cloud-images.ubuntu.com)
 ### Notice : Still fixing bugs !!!!

 ### To Do :
-1) Adding more desktops
+1) Adding more themes (MacOS, Windows)

 ### Themes :